 Theme example from previous post: “The Zombies Awaken.”

 Seniors–>“At last, we have now reached our final year of high school together.
 From survivalist to walking zombies of the school chain, we have achieved things we never thought would be possible.
-For example, managing to pull an all-nighter in order to finish our advanced and increased homework assignments as well as filling out college applications and pulling together as a team to make sure our graduating class gets the recognition it needs.
+From pulling all-night stunts to finishing our difficult homework assignments on time as well as filling out college applications before the deadlines, we have accomplished these things as a team to ensure our graduating class will be memorable.
 As we reach the end of the tunnel, it is with great sadness to say goodbye to our high school career and say hello to the real world where we will have to survive the zombie apocalypse on a seven-day, 24 hour stretch.
 To the class of 2017, we are the zombies awoken and nothing will stop us from lurking among these halls.”

 As a former yearbook staff member, I learned how to navigate my way into using Adobe Photoshop and Walsworth Yearbook Online Design products.
 I definitely enjoy using both of these tools because it enhanced my ability to create yearbook and photography book layouts.
 What’s different about these tools are: